VedangNadkarni/RL_algos/README.md

 # RL_algos

 This repository contains experimental code.

-The code trains an Actor-Critic Model using only visual data (not the states).
+__RL4.ipynb__ - This is the code that trains an Actor-Critic Model using only visual data (not the state data).
 Hence this method can be more easily extended to more complex environments.
+It's file dependencies are core.py, and it writes to /temp.

+The rest of the files are just me messing aroung and trying out different codes from various authors.

 The environment contains all the necessary dependecies, but there may be a few unnecessary ones too (but likely not very large ones).

 The Actor-Critic model is trained using a GAE policy gradient method, which is an